opencoca/STARTR-WEB-Thoughts-Wiki/Notes/drafts.md

   * ![](https://source.unsplash.com/603x300/?study)

 Guidelines for a room of 100 students.

+We are good at doing what we know how to do.
+We are very good at mess, and we are very bad at learning how to do new things

+The education system is based on this situation.
+The education system is in essence a system of incentivized repetition of routine.
+There are a few reasons to this:

 Alex and Ben have experience teaching k-12 and college-level students, and would like to share their insights and advice with you.